thejbone/FxBiomeRTP_Chillax/README.md

 This plugin allows players to randomly teleport across the world and to specific biome types.

+## Installing
+After [downloading the plugin](#download), place the jar file in the `mods` folder of the Sponge server.

-After installing this plugin and starting up and loading the worlds for the first time, the scanner will start scanning chunks from 0,0 outward to 10000x10000 chunks along the X and Z axes.
+Upon starting up and loading the worlds for the first time after installing, the scanner will start scanning chunks from 0,0 outward to 10000x10000 chunks along the X and Z axes.

 The scanner runs asynchronously to server functions, so the server is still usable and playable while the scan is running.